-When you have completed your basic training in the ACF you may want to follow your interests and take specialist courses which can help you lead a range of cadet activities.
+When you have completed your basic training in the Army Cadets you may want to follow your interests and take specialist courses which can help you lead a range of cadet activities.
 Training is usually free or heavily subsidised and many courses lead to recognised qualifications, of use outside of the cadet world.

 Here are just a few examples of the specialist qualifications on offer: